gambitproject/draw_tree/README.md

 ### PNG generation

 PNG generation will default to using any of ImageMagick or Ghostscript or Poppler that are installed.
-If none are installed, so one of the following:
+If none are installed, try one of the following:
 - macOS:
     - `brew install imagemagick`
     - `brew install ghostscript`